The International Society of Apple Parer Enthusiasts

 History & Membership

-Seven collectors of apple paring devices formed our society twenty-two years ago in Mt.
+Seven collectors of apple paring devices formed our society thirty-two years ago in Mt.
 Vernon, Ohio.
 The International Society of Apple Parer Enthusiasts now has ninety members who meet biannually to display and converse about these mechanical marvels.
 In addition to the United States, our members reside in cities as far away as Istanbul Turkey and Sydney Australia.

 Historically, the apple parer played a critical role in providing early Colonists with a quick and efficient means for processing apples.
 Not only did apple parers allow this fruit to become an economically important export it also provided creative entrepreneurs a chance to design and market these clever devices.